manubete/data_structures/README.md

+#README

-I made this Repository as a Data Structures Library implemented for both Ruby and Python in an effort to distinguish and explore the beauty of each implementation in more systematic fashion.
-Enjoy!
+I made this Repository as a Data Structures Library implemented for some Programming Languages I use.
+I plan on updating my repository periodically with more data structures and languages.